microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 Once the Service Principal has been registered the following details are required (they can be found in the Azure Portal under Azure Active Directory > App Registrations):
-* tenant_id -- The tentant ID of the Azure tenant the Service Principal is in.
+* tenant_id -- The tenant ID of the Azure tenant the Service Principal is in.
 * client_id -- The ID of the application associated with the Service Principal.
 * secret -- The password of the Service Principal.